 If a city has “love” in its name, then it’s inevitable that it will be an awesome place.
 Philadelphia isn’t technically spelled “Love-adelphia” or “Philade-love-ia,” but this town’s name is derived from Greek words meaning “the city of brotherly love.”
 Anyway, if you’re planning a trip to the largest city in Pennsylvania, look no further for a comprehensive rundown on the best things to do in Philadelphia.
 We’re sharing lots of great info on the best restaurants in Philadelphia, Philadelphia museums, and even things to do in Philadelphia this weekend.
 Hey, sharing is caring, after all!
-And at Stay Alfred we care about making your visit as wonderful as possible, which is why we set up shop at Stay Alfred at City Center, Stay Alfred at Rittenhouse Square, Stay Alfred at The Broderick, and Stay Alfred at The Granary.
+And at Stay Alfred we care about making your visit as wonderful as possible, which is why we set up shop at Stay Alfred at City Center, Stay Alfred at Rittenhouse Square, Stay Alfred at The Broderick, Stay Alfred at The Granary, Stay Alfred at The Republic and Stay Alfred at The Collins at Midtown Village - all perfectly positioned to let you enjoy the best of Philly.

 While the US of A might not be home to ancient ruins or centuries-old landmarks like are found in Europe, but if you’re looking for some good ol’ American history, Philly is the place to be.
 This city was settled by Europeans way back in the early 1600s, making it one of the first American towns.
 The early Philadelphia leaders were dedicated to making it a place where tolerance reigned supreme, and their friendly attitudes made it a place where businesses prospered and people wanted to live, quickly making it the most vibrant place in the colonies.
 And those early residents might be surprised - and pleased - to know that their cozy Elfreth’s Alley is now the oldest continually inhabited street in all 50 states.